HADP Publications

 A guide with practical advice to help parents communicate with their child about alcohol, tobacco and other drugs.

-Highland Drug-related deaths Briefing Paper 2018
+Highland Drug-related Deaths Briefing Paper 2023

 Alprazolam Guidance

 Alprazolam is a benzodiazepine and is a class C controlled drug.
 It is not prescribed by the NHS but its availability is increased through illegal supply via online sources.
+Across the UK the drug is being used either as a comedown aid from stimulants or psychedelics or to enhance dissociative effects of some drugs.

 Report: Survey of the Availability and Purchase of Alcohol in the Highlands